-Primary skin cells (cell confluence rate of 70-80%) or suspension cells, ensure cell viability of > 90%, enzyme-free EP tubes.
+Adherent cells (cell confluence rate of 70-80%), ensure cell viability of > 90%, enzyme-free EP tubes.
 Restore the complete medium, Opti-MEM medium, trypsin, and nucleic acid transfection reagent to room temperature, and keep the nucleic acids cold, vortex transfection reagents prior to use.
-If the nucleic acid is in a powder state, dissolve it in DNase/RNase-Free water in advance, all these procedures should be performed in a clean bench.
+If the nucleic acid is in a powder state, dissolve it in DNase/RNase-Free water in advance and mix thoroughly.
+All these procedures should be performed in a clean bench.